csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 * GPU-aware (CUDA/ROCm aware) MPI libraries support direct GPU-GPU transfers
     * Can take a pointer to device buffer (avoids host/device data copies)
-* Unfortunately, currently no GPU support for custom MPI datatypes (must use a datatype representing a contiguous block of memory)
+* Unfortunately, currently no GPU support for custom MPI data types (must use a datatype representing a contiguous block of memory)
     * Data packing/unpacking must be implemented application-side on GPU
 * ROCm aware MPI libraries are still new and there may be problems